Scott holds off Wayne, 27-18

 Scott ran 64 plays from scrimmage, compared to just 38 for Wayne.

 Klay Matthews was the standout for the Skyhawks.
-The 5-foot-9, 150-pound freshman ran 36 times for 188 yards and two TD’s in the win.
+The 5-foot-9, 150-pound freshman ran 36 times for 188 yards and two touchdowns in the win.

 Wayne jumped to an 18-7 lead in the second quarter.
 Jon Chinn scored on a 56-yard run, before Aaron Adkins added scores from 1 and 55 yards in the second quarter.